2025lecyashwanthgmc-ai/Experiment-2/README.md

 ---

-# Output Voltage Selection
+## Output Voltage Selection

-For maximum signal swing
+For maximum signal swing, the drain–source voltage is chosen close to the midpoint of the supply voltage.
+This biasing allows the output signal to swing equally in both positive and negative directions without driving the transistor into cutoff or triode region.

 VDS ≈ VDD / 2